thelfer/MFrontGenericInterfaceSupport/README.md

 library provides two main functions:

-- load `MFront` behaviours from external shared libraries and retrieve meta data about the behaviour through the `mfront::behaviour::load` function.
-All the relevant information about the behaviour are stored in the `mfront::behaviour::Description` class.
+- load `MFront` behaviours from external shared libraries and retrieve meta data about the behaviour through the `mgis::behaviour::load` function.
+All the relevant information about the behaviour are stored in the `mgis::behaviour::Description` class.
 - provide generic function to handle material data (such as internal state variables) at integration points and call `MFront` behaviours.